Back (horse): Treatment

-Like humans, back pain in horses may be treated by acupuncture, massage therapy, chiropractic treatments, ultrasound, simple rest, or a combination of any of the above.
+Like humans, back pain in horses may be treated by acupuncture, massage therapy, chiropractic treatments, ultrasound, simple rest, targeted exercises, or a combination of any of the above.
 Drug treatment may also be advised, particularly the use of NSAIDs, or other anti-inflammatory and analgesic medications.
 In all cases, the first step is to eliminate the root cause of pain to the horse so that the animal is not reinjured after treatment.
 Degenerative or arthritic back pain is much harder to treat, so prompt attention is advisable in order to avoid a long-term problem.

 If it seems the back pain is caused by an ill-fitting saddle, the saddle should be changed or adjusted, though as an interim measure a horse can be ridden without a saddle or with a saddle pad that is either thicker or thinner, as needed to reduce saddle pressure.
 To avoid causing back pain caused by lack of athletic fitness, gradually build the horse's athletic agility until it is strong enough to avoid getting sore in the back.
 Back pain related to stress or injury may require rest and time without being ridden, with a gradual return to work.